-Tity information - for explanate ,, Policy consultation period 1 November 2022 to 6 January 2023 Policy determined on 28 February 2023 Policy published on school website 7 March 2023 Policy contact name and position Rose Colpus-Fricker, Chief Operating Officer Amendments after determination า - Department for Education school l number 878-3310 Age range 4 to 11.
+Key Information - for explanatory notes, see Appendix A

+Policy consultation period 1 November 2022 to 6 January 2023

+Policy determined on 28 February 2023

+Policy published on school website 7 March 2023

+Policy contact name and position Rose Colpus-Fricker, Chief Operating Officer

+Amendments after determination -

+Department for Education schoo l number 878-3310

+Age range 4 to 11.
 There is also Early Years provision from 2.

-Type of school Academy primary school Admissions authority Plymouth CAST multi-academy trust Normal round intake Reception Published Admission Number 20 024-25 30 Priority for children to another se Exmouth Community College Priority for children from another setting St Joseph's School Nursery Designated religious character Yes - Catholic Diocese of Plymouth Priority according to faith Yes Admissions catchment area No Entitlement to free transport from Yes, if this is the closest school available to home Devon County Council School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for exceptional need priority.
-See below Yes - only to be used for faith priority.
-See below Key Dates Normal round to Re When to apply nber 2023 to 15 January 2024 Decision 16 April 2024 When to appeal from 17 May 2024 or from 20 school days after the refusal, whichever is later Deadline to submit appeal 31 May 2024 Deadline to hear appeal 26 July 2024 Key Dates In-Year admission ne 2024 for Year Groups 1 to 6 Decision ptember 2024 for Reception Decision When to submit appeal within 15 school days of an application When to submit appeal from 20 school days after refusal • Deadline to hear appeal within 30 school days of the form being submitted
+Type of school Academy primary school

+Admissions authority Plymouth CAST multi-academy trust

+Normal round intake Reception

+Published Admission Number 20 24-25 30

+Priority for children to another se Exmouth Community College

+Priority for children from another setting St Joseph's School Nursery

+Designated religious character Yes - Catholic Diocese of Plymouth

+Priority according to faith Yes

+Admissions catchment area No

+Entitlement to free transport from Yes, if this is the closest school available to home

+Devon County Council

+School uniform Yes

+Application Form devon.cc/admissionsonline or with a paper form available by calling

+0345 155 1019 or at devon.cc/admissions or from the school office

+Supplementary Information Form ו Yes - only to be used for exceptional need priority.
+See below

+Yes - only to be used for faith priority.
+See below

+Key Dates Normal round to Re

+When to apply ber 2023 to 15 January 2024

+Decision 16 April 20

+When to appeal lay 2024 or from 20 school days after the refusal, whichever is later

+Deadline to submit appeal 31 May 20

+Deadline to hear appeal 26 July 20 )24

+Key Dates In-Year admission

+ne 2024 for Year Groups 1 to 6

+ptember 2024 for Reception

+Decision school days of an application

+chool days after refusal

+Deadline to hear appeal within 30 s school days of the form being submitted